• Skip to primary navigation

 Small, easy smash cake for a first birthday covered in sprinkles.

-What is a Smash Cake?
+What is a Baby Smash Cake?

 Having a small cake specifically for smashing on a baby’s first birthday has become quite popular over the past few years.